 The general idea is, in the first year, you’ll just compute for the simple interest earned.
 In the second and succeeding years, you have to get the simple interest for that year and the interest from the previously earned dividends.

-Thus, it is called compounding of interest because your interest gets to earn interest.
+Thus, it is called compounding interest because your interest gets to earn interest.

-But before the computation, here is the summary of dividends on the first example:
+But before the computation, here is the summary of dividends in the first example:

 Again, the dividend in the first year is Php243.75.
 It is the same as the first example.